ipelisoli/AllSurveyPhotometry/README.md

 - Open the flags_photometry.yml to define which photometry surveys you require by setting download to either True or False.
 When a radius can be set, that should be given in arcsec.
 For TESS, three cadences are available: fast, short, long.
 Only the latter seems to be working as expected.
 - Open the flags_extras.yml to define which extras you required.
 SDSS will check for both photometry and spectroscopy; SED will download and plot SED from VizieR; GaiaHR will plot the HR diagram (white dwarf focused, requires parallax and bp_rp as input); CDS will create a link for the CDS object view; GaiaDataLink will check for additional data in Gaia (epoch photometry, BPRP spectra, RV spectra).
 - Create a list with your target input parameters.
 Currently required are source_id, ra, dec, ref_epoch, pmra, pmdec (proper motion correction is applied for querying some surveys), phot_g_mean_mag.
 If wantGaiaHR = True, parallax and bp_rp are also needed.
 This list can be in any format readable by astropy.table (e.g. fits, csv).
 There is an example file that can be used for testing.
 - Run the script!
 If you have all the required packages, it should work.
 The directory "Objects" should be created and you will see folders for each object.
 You can enter each folder to see what the outputs look like.
 Light curves are created as ".dat" files with a name corresponding to the survey+filter (or cadence in the case of TESS/K2).
 Other extensions are data taken from the survey "as is" (useful if you need to double check any parameters).
 There will also be a log file reporting e.g. how many measurements were found for each photometric survey.
+A search for close stars using Gaia is performed for TESS/ATLAS/Kepler photometry, given the large pixels.
+The search radius conditions reflect the pixel scale of the detector and depending on the level of contamination the data are not downloaded.

 # Current list of implemented surveys: